ffvoigt/minimal-mistakes-playground/_pages/faq.md

 ### How does the mesoSPIM compare to the openSPIM?
 The openSPIM is most successful as an educational tool to train microscopists in how to set up and operate a light-sheet microscope.
-The mesoSPIM initative is intended to provide the imaging community with facility-grade light-sheet setups for imaging in cleared tissue.
+The mesoSPIM initiative is intended to provide the imaging community with facility-grade light-sheet setups for imaging in cleared tissue.
 It is thus not intended to be used for long-term time-lapse imaging such as the openSPIM.
 In addition, the openSPIM is based on standard